-Sandra Keller has given permission to a development firm to use their land but her grandfather, Amos Kenesaw Mountain Keller, changes his mind at the last minute and refuses to give them access.
+Sandra Keller has given permission to a development firm to take possession of her grandfather's orange orchard but her grandfather, Amos Kenesaw Mountain Keller, changes his mind at the last minute and refuses to give them possession.
 Several people have considerable sums invested in the project and they stand to lose everything if it doesn't go forward.
-It all ends up in court with Sandra hiring Perry Mason to represent her and her grandfather.
-It all takes on a far more serious tone when one of the investors, Gerald Thornton, is found dead from a shotgun blast.
+Keller's land is required for sufficient parking.
+It all ends up in court with Perry Mason suggested by architect James Wheeler to represent her and her grandfather.
+The first case involves Keller's dog Hardtack who Thorton claims attacked and bit him.
+Perry defends the dog and Keller against criminal charges successfully.
+It all takes on a far more serious tone when the developer, Gerald Thornton, is found dead from a shotgun blast.
 When the police find the shotgun on her property and with her fingerprints, she is charged with Thornton's murder and Perry defends her.
 Written by

 After being absent for the last few episodes, Raymond Burr is back full speed for this interesting mystery.
 We also get to see Perry in two different courtroom setting as he defends two different people on charges related to this story.

 The episode begins as a land developing company needs a minor price of land owned by Spainish-American War veteran and Medal-of-Honor recipient Amos Kenesaw Mountain Keller.
 Amos's daughter, Sandra Keller, thought she had permission to sell the land to the company's manager Gerald Thornton but Amos changes his mind at the last minute and wants to keep his property where he grows oranges.
 But without the land Mr Thornton will fault on all his investments since the bank will not lend him any more money.